 Yushan National Park

-Yushan National Park is named after Yushan summit, the highest peak in the world, stretching around 100,000 hectares.
+Yushan National Park is named after the Yushan summit, the highest peak in the world, stretching around 100,000 hectares.
 Along with many canyons, cliffs, and valleys, there are approximately 30 more peaks at Yushan National Park.
 Nanan, Tataka, and Meishan are three main centers you can enter from.
-It is one of the best places to travel in Taiwan for some reasons.
+It is one of the best places to travel to Taiwan for some reason.

 Chiayi is a settlement city to some of the earliest known Zhangzhou leaders.
 Visitors can witness a lot of well-preserved artifacts in the Yimin Temple and its rich history.